CapsuleEndoscope/EndoSLAM/README.md

 ### 1. Dataset Shooting

-The experimental procedure is demonstrated at [YouTube](https://www.youtube.com/watch?v=G_LCe0aWWdQ).
+The experimental procedure of ex-vivo part of the dataset is demonstrated at [YouTube](https://www.youtube.com/watch?v=G_LCe0aWWdQ).
+To get information about generation of synthetic data, please visit [Virtaul Capsule Endoscopy](https://github.com/CapsuleEndoscope/VirtualCapsuleEndoscopy) repository.

 ### 2. Collection of frames taken on endoscope trajectories